cbkow/Union-MacOS-Quick-Actions/README.md

 ## The Installation Scripts

 ### 1_InstallHomebrew.app
 * This first script installs Homebrew.
 Homebrew is a package manager that we are using to install other dependencies.
 Click on the script and follow the instructions.
 It will ask you to enter your password and press *return*.
-When finished, it will ask you to run two more commands. **These are important.** Copy and paste each command into the same Terminal window and press return after each paste.
+The password will not be visible when you enter it, so you will have to use your imagination.
+When finished, it will ask you to run two more commands. **These are important.** Copy and paste them back into Terminal and press Return--one-by-one.
 <br><br>

 ![Homebrew screenshot 1](images/term1.jpg)